 WordPress Tips

-Stay current with the latest WordPress news, security updates, insider tips and tricks directly from our team of San Diego WordPress experts.
+Stay current with the latest WordPress news, security updates, insider tips and tricks directly from our team of Tampa Bay WordPress experts.

-Stay current with the latest WordPress news, security updates, insider tips and tricks directly from our team of San Diego WordPress experts.
+Stay current with the latest WordPress news, security updates, insider tips and tricks directly from our team of Tampa Bay WordPress experts.

 The WordPress Accessibility Team has recently published a report addressing the level of accessibility on Gutenberg.
 Comprised primarily of unpaid volunteers, the team worked together to produce the detailed assessment, which publicly recognizes the challenges that Gutenberg faces.
 The report is being called an transparent, honest assessment of Gutenberg’s readiness.
 Accessibility of Gutenberg is a […]